Fantasy football: Mayfield, Smith among 4 must-start QBs for Week 2 - UPI.com

 MIAMI, Sept.
 13 (UPI) -- Baker Mayfield and Geno Smith are among my four must-start fantasy football quarterbacks for Week 2.

-My Week 2 running back and wide receiver rankings and waiver-wire additions articles remain available for your preparation.
+My Week 2 running back, tight end and wide receiver rankings and waiver-wire additions articles remain available for your preparation.
 My positional rankings will continue to be altered for developments, including injuries.

 Philadelphia Eagles quarterback Jalen Hurts leads my Top 20 positional rankings, which are listed below.
 He joins Justin Fields, Mayfield and Smith as my must-start options.
 Those owners who are looking to replace injured New York Jets star Aaron Rodgers can find some streaming options within my rankings.

-Hurts, Patrick Mahomes, Josh Allen and other elite options should always remain in your lineup, but the Eagles quarterback should provide the best fantasy football production of Week 2.
+Hurts, Josh Allen, Joe Burrow and Patrick Mahomes and other elite options should always remain in your lineup, but the Eagles quarterback should provide the best fantasy football production of Week 2.

 Each of my must-start options land inside the Top 14 of my quarterback rankings.